Dr. Elizabeth Mitcham Ed.D.

 - attend public or private schools;

-- are homeless or wards of the state.
+- are homeless, wards of the state, or highly mobile (migrant) children.

 Child find activities implemented in RSS include screening and general education intervention.

 A screening process, which may lead to a more comprehensive assessment for children ages 3 through 5, is provided through the system's Preschool Exceptional Children's program, which is located at Granite Quarry Elementary School.
-Parents can obtain additional information about this process by contacting Elizabeth Baker, Preschool Coordinator.
+Parents can obtain additional information about this process by contacting Amy Davis, Preschool Coordinator.

-A general education intervention process for children in kindergarten through grade 12 is provided at each school site via student assistance teams.
+A general education intervention process for children in kindergarten through grade 12 is provided at each school site via individual problem solving teams.
 These teams work on behalf of children who are experiencing academic, behavior/emotional, functional, or medical concerns that may be significantly impacting their access to the general curriculum or school activities.
 These teams work with families and school staff to develop plans that support students' needs so that they can be successful in the general education curriculum and school setting.
 While working with students, the teams collect data which is then used to determine if a student may need to be referred for a comprehensive evaluation.
-Parents must be provided with notice of their child's referral to the intervention assistance teams.

 Eligibility for exceptional children services is determined by an IEP team, which includes the parent(s), after a review of all existing data to include the results of any evaluations.